platform-experience/serviceportal-widget-library/pe-remediation-actions/README.md

 This widget displays choices for remediation actions.

+## Prerequisites

+The **Performance Analytics - Content Pack - Event Management** plugin must be activated before installation.

 ## Installation

-Installation is very simple, you can just download the update set "pe-remediation-actions.u-update-set.xml" and install it on your instance.
+Installation is very simple, you can just download the update set **pe-remediation-actions.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 ## Configuration